-The summary of Temporary Food Service Establishment Requirements outlines the major requirements for successfully setting up a temporary food stand.
-You may submit an application to operate a Temporary Food Service Establishment for one event lasting up to three days, or for one year.
+The summary of Temporary Food Service Establishment Requirements outlines the requirements for successfully setting up a temporary food stand.
+You should submit an application to operate a Temporary Food Service Establishment at least 15 days before the first event.
 Incomplete applications will be returned and will delay the licensing process.

 Each temporary food stand must hold an individual license to operate.
 Separate applications and fees are required for operating more than one temporary food stand at events or locations.